-The Illinois Science Assessment (ISA) tests are designed to measure performance against rigorous science standards.
+The Illinois Science Assessment (ISA) tests are designed to measure performance against the Illinois Learning Standards in science.
 The tests require students to apply their science skills to answering questions.
 The science tests are given to students enrolled in grades 5, 8 and 11.
 ISA tests are in compliance with federal testing requirements.